 Chefs use the dry heat method when roasting vegetables and nuts, sautéing ground meat, pan-frying, searing, baking, grilling, stir-frying, et al. This method adds a flavor and crispness through caramelization of the surface sugar of the ingredients without tenderizing.

 Moist Heat Method

-On the other end of the spectrum, moist heat method incorporates the use of stock or water to transfer heat to the ingredients.
+Moist heat method incorporates the use of stock or water to transfer heat to the ingredients.
 This method preserves and adds moisture to the food during the cooking process, and it is appropriate for ingredients that need softening especially through boiling, braising, making stews, pot roast, steaming broccoli, simmering, deep-frying.

 This is the most basic method of cooking as well as the fastest after those long days at work.
 It doesn’t require as much constant attention since you are usually not risking burning the food.

 Combination of Dry and Moist Heat Methods

 This method can take up a lot more time, and it is the best method for recipes that require the slow cooking of ingredients.
 Since a lot of time goes into the cooking process, this method breaks down and tenderizes tough cuts of meat and it’s the method used when doing things like braising a pork shoulder.

 There are different ways to get flavors from an ingredient.